Empirically established cut points can be derived that communicate the severity level or clinical meaningfulness of a score.

 Standard Setting Using Bookmarking

 It is not uncommon for researchers to establish score thresholds based on scores on single items (e.g., 0-10 scales), but deriving cut points for multiple-item scales can be challenging.
 Recently, researchers have adopted a method applied in educational testing to identify thresholds for levels of academic outcomes (e.g., math proficiency levels).
-This method, called Bookmarking, has been used to establish thresholds for severity levels (no problems, mild problems, moderate problems, severe problems) of four PROMIS® measures in cancer and four Neuro-QoL measures in multiple sclerosis.
+This method, called Bookmarking, has been used to establish thresholds for severity levels (no problems, mild problems, moderate problems, severe problems) of four PROMIS® measures in cancer, four PROMIS pediatric measures in juvenile idiopathic arthritis, and four Neuro-QoL measures in multiple sclerosis.